 Death at Armageddon at the hands of god is a real teaching of the Jehovah's Witnesses religion.
 As a child, it terrorized me.

-Now, as an adult, I realize that if god really loved people he wouldn't threaten them with death for disobedience, in the same fashion as our fleshly fathers, as this example testifies.
+Now, as an adult, I realize that if god really loved humanity, he wouldn't threaten them with death for disobedience, in the same fashion as our fleshly fathers, as this example testifies.
 Parents would do well to appreciate that terrifying your children into submission are not healthy teaching moments.
 In fact, the above example was frightening and abusive.

 It wasn't just my father that taught this.
 It is in the Jehovah's Witnesses publications and this teaching is also spoken verbally from their Kingdom Hall platforms.